 The 2014 recipient of the Rhode Island Natural History Survey’s Distinguished Naturalist Award was Charlotte Sornborger.
 Sornborger received her award at the annual Distinguished Naturalist Award Celebration on November 7, 2014, at the Quonset O Club in North Kingstown.
-The award was presented by Nancy Karraker, URI assistant professor of natural resources science and RINHS Board of Directors member:
+The award was presented by Nancy Karraker, URI assistant professor of natural resources science and Survey board member, who wrote the following:

 Tonight I feel very fortunate to be presenting the 2014 Rhode Island Natural History Survey Distinguished Naturalist Award to Charlotte Sornborger.
 A naturalist is a person who studies and appreciates nature.
 Charlotte is the embodiment of a naturalist, as she has spent her life learning about the natural world around her.
 However, although Charlotte certainly cherishes that knowledge, she does not hold it close.
 She has graciously shared all she has learned with hundreds of people and has effectively used that information to protect the environment.
 Charlotte is highly regarded as a scientist, teacher, and passionate conservationist.
 And most remarkably, much of what Charlotte has accomplished has been as a volunteer.
 With this award, Charlotte joins her mentor Doug Rayner and grandfather Harold Gibbs as a Rhode Island Distinguished Naturalist.